-We, as a nation, need to have a very real and honest conversation about how to deal with the violence, death, and tragedy that comes from guns in the hands of monsters.
+We, as a nation, need to have a very real and honest conversation about how to deal with the violence, death, and tragedy that come from guns in the hands of monsters.

 But until you’re sitting in the dark, wondering if the bar on your door will give you enough time to steady your aim before the monster enters; until you are told that the police can do nothing to help; until you’re ignored by your assigned detective; until you are holding your child in the night with that fear, don’t talk to me about your ideas on guns.
 You don’t know anything about why they might be necessary, or what a life like that would be, without the protection and readiness they provide.

-This first appeared in The Havok Journal October 5, 2015.
+This first appeared in The Havok Journal on October 5, 2015.

 As the Voice of the Veteran Community, The Havok Journal seeks to publish a variety of perspectives on a number of sensitive subjects.
 Unless specifically noted otherwise, nothing we publish is an official point of view of The Havok Journal or any part of the U.S. government.